letsemploy/docs/docs/how/ojobpub-format.md

 ```

 1. The `employer` json object with minimal information about the employer.
-2. The list of `vacancies` objects with meta information about the job openings.
+2. The list of `jobs` objects with meta information about the job openings.

+!!! note
+    JSON might look complicated if you're not familiar with it, but don't worry — you won't have to write it by hand.
+Once this format is finalized, we'll provide tools to help you generate and validate the structure.

+Some of the (blue) keys (e.g. `workload` or `description`) are optional while others are required (e.g. `title`).

+This is why we provide a [oJobPub JSON Schema](ojobpub-schema.md) (also see [GitHub](https://github.com/letsemploy/schema)) and an online validator tool [validator.letsemploy.org](https://validator.letsemploy.org) to allow verification of the data structure.

 !!! tip
     While not all properties are required for a valid file, we highly recommend you fill out as much metadata as possible.